Pool Fill Cost Calculator

 Well water and trucked water

 Filling from a well is "free" but can pull iron and metals that stain plaster the moment chlorine hits them — sequestrant first if your well runs rusty, and pace the fill to protect the well pump.
-Trucked water costs several times city rates but arrives in hours, pre-balanced in some markets.
+Trucked water costs several times city rates but arrives in hours, pre-balanced in some markets — the pool water delivery calculator prices loads for your area.
 For most city-water pools, the hose wins on price every time.
+And once it's full, the evaporation calculator shows how fast you'll be topping it back up.

 Frequently asked questions